 Students gather for a game of kickball in Lower School P.E.

 Girls engage in daily Physical Education at Westridge because we know that exercise boosts brainpower and improves student learning.
 The Physical Education program provides the knowledge, skills and motivation girls need for a lifetime of health and fitness.
 Physical educators plan organized activities within lessons that are designed for girls to develop basic tracking and motor skills, hand-eye and foot-eye coordination.
 We introduce students to the fundamentals of traditional sports as well as cooperative games and activities with an emphasis on the importance of cardiorespiratory fitness.
 Students in 6th Grade may participate in one-day interscholastic competitions for Volleyball, Soccer, Basketball and Track and Field.
 By the time girls enter Middle School, they have learned the importance of team work, playing fairly, and how to win gracefully.

-Fifth graders take a boat ride at the Ocean Institute in Dana Point
+Fifth graders take a boat ride with Discovery Cube's Ocean Quest in Newport Beach

 Lower School students take part in a number of exciting trips throughout the year.
 From art class visits to the Norton Simon Museum and Los Angeles County Museum of Art, to Spanish class tours of Olvera Street, field trips are an important part of our experiential and project-based curriculum.

 During "Experiential Week" in the spring, girls participate in a variety of activities that engage their hearts, minds and souls.
 4th graders travel by train to San Diego for an interactive, hands-on learning day focused on early California history and science.
 5th graders take a trip to Newport Beach to learn about marine biology in labs on land and at sea.
 6th graders culminate a month-long history and math service learning project, where they interact with and donate their profits to local nonprofit agencies.
 The entire week is culminated with a talent show, where girls share their performance skills with their peers.